katur/eegi/README_database_migration.md

 the official migration to the new database.
 The script lives in `utils/management/commands`, and can be run with:

-    ./manage.py migrate_legacy_data [start_step end_step]
+    ./manage.py migrate_legacy_data

+Please see the script's docs for thorough information (including optional args, legacy database queries, etc).
-In a nutshell, the script is broken into about 10 steps, each step roughly corresponding to migrating a single table.
+But in a nutshell, the script is broken into about 10 steps, each step roughly corresponding to migrating a single table.
 These steps are ordered based on dependencies between steps, and optional arguments can specify running a subrange of steps.